 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This reduces the volume of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also involves less natural gas to create the same rate of heat when compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This reduces the amount of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
+It also will take less natural gas to create the same rate of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces